ConYel/my_site_two/README.md

 Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.
 ― Earl Nightingale

+You can sway a thousand men by appealing to their prejudices quicker than you can convince one man by logic.
+― Robert A. Heinlein